 The difference between a New Year's resolution that fizzles by February and a lifelong spiritual practice often comes down to intentional structure and realistic expectations.
 Here's how to set yourself up for success with your daily devotional with scripture:

-Morning works beautifully for many people—it sets the tone for the entire day.
+• Choose Your Time WiselyMorning works beautifully for many people, it sets the tone for the entire day.
 But if you're not a morning person, don't force it.
 Some people connect best with God during lunch breaks, evening wind-down time, or even late at night.
 The best time is the time you'll actually keep.

-Designate a specific spot for your devotional time.
-It doesn't need to be elaborate—a favorite chair, a corner of your kitchen table, a spot on your porch.
+• Create a Sacred SpaceDesignate a specific spot for your devotional time.
+It doesn't need to be elaborate, a favorite chair, a corner of your kitchen table, a spot on your porch.
 Consistency of place helps signal to your mind and heart that it's time to focus on God.

-If you're new to devotional reading, don't pressure yourself to spend an hour in deep study.
+• Start Small and BuildIf you're new to devotional reading, don't pressure yourself to spend an hour in deep study.
 Start with ten minutes.
 As the habit becomes natural, you'll likely find yourself wanting to linger longer.

-Whether you prefer a physical devotional book or a digital version, keep it where you'll see it.
+• Keep Your Materials AccessibleWhether you prefer a physical devotional book or a digital version, keep it where you'll see it.
 Out of sight truly is out of mind.
 Place your devotional on your nightstand, next to your coffee maker, or set a phone reminder with a direct link.

-Keep a simple notebook nearby to jot down insights, prayers, or questions.
+• Journal Your JourneyKeep a simple notebook nearby to jot down insights, prayers, or questions.
 This practice deepens engagement and creates a beautiful record of your spiritual growth over time.

-The goal isn't perfection—it's presence.
+The goal isn't perfection, it's presence.
 Some days your devotional time will feel rich and revelatory.
 Other days, you'll simply show up.
 Both matter equally.

 Remember, building a devotional habit is about relationship, not religion.
 God isn't keeping score.
 He's simply delighted when you show up, open your heart, and invite Him into your day.